If you are doing a literature review as part of your capstone project, please see this document for guidance on format and structure.

 Systematic reviews use a formal process to identify, select, appraise, analyze, and summarize the findings.

-Try starting out by formulating and defining a clear, specific research question.
-The PICO Framework (standing for Population/problem, Intervention, Comparison and Outcome) is a guideline for focusing and answering health-related questions, and a well-formed clinical question covers these areas:
+Begin by formulating and defining a clear, specific research question.
+The PICO Framework (standing for Population/problem, Intervention, Comparison and Outcome) is a guideline for focusing and answering health-related questions.
+A well-formed clinical question covers these areas:

 What is a literature review protocol?
 Essentially, it is a document prepared before a review is started that serves as a guide to carrying it out.
 It describes the rationale, hypothesis, and planned methods of the review.
 The protocol should contain specific guidelines to identify and screen relevant articles for the review as well as outline the review methods for the entire process.